lauernik/flake8-jira-ticket-checker/README.md

 ## Ticket Status

-Tickets are considered closed if their status is: DONE, CLOSED, RESOLVED
+Tickets are considered closed if their status is: DONE, CLOSED

 ## Configuration Options